rachioko/rachioko.github.io/_posts/2021-01-20-Its time to Game.md

 author: rachi
 ---

-Summary of paper by Prof. Kao and
+This is a summary of paper by Dominic Kao, an assistant professor at Purdue University and J.J.
+De Simone, PhD.
+You can check it out here[http://people.csail.mit.edu/dkao/pdf/kao2019fdg3.pdf].